twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-after-samadhi-develop-vipassana%zh.rst

 (Sayadaw asked one of the yogis who was discerning of the skeleton to get up.)

 All who have seen the skeleton looking at me with the minds as before you discerned the skeletons.
 Open your eyes and look at me.
 You have to objectify with knowledge (ñāṇa) to reach the internal skeleton.
-(The yogi—a man who was standing, said that he discerned it.) could you objectify it as man or woman?
+(The yogi—a man who was standing, said that he discerned it.)
+Could you objectify it as man or woman?
 (No !
 It doesn’t exist.
 I only see the bones.)
 Do bones have life and soul?
 (It doesn’t have.)
 Do you have any lustful mind on the bones?
 (I don’t have it.)
 Do you have any anger after seeing it?
 (No!
 I don’t.)
 You have seen your khandha as bones.
 Likewise, you also see the external as bones.
 Are there any two things?
 (It doesn’t exist.)

 It only has one kind that becomes one mind.
 On the seeing object man and woman, taṇhā, mana, diṭṭhi and all the eleven kinds of fire ceased.
 It stops at just seeing.
 Not seeing the skeleton and by seeing the external form with conceptual attention as man and woman wrong view arises and taṇhā, mana, diṭṭhi kilesa appear.